From Novice to FI: 15 Investing Lessons That Transformed My Financial Future

 Larry Elder

-From Skeptic to Enthusiastic
+From Skeptic to Enthusiast

 The Impact of Partnership

 I can’t overstate how crucial it’s been to have Tatiana as my partner in this journey.
+Financial disagreements destroy many relationships, but we’ve turned money management into a bonding experience.
 We’ve aligned our financial goals, supported each other through the learning process, and celebrated each milestone together.
-Our journey to financial independence has strengthened our relationship, giving us a shared purpose and countless opportunities to dream about our future.

 investing lessons from a decade in the market